-Beau Vallon is one of the largest beaches of Seychelles.
+Beau Vallon is one of the largest beaches in the Seychelles.
 It is surrounded by a magnificent stretch of soft sand and droopy palm trees.
-The clear waters of this beach on the north-western coast of Mahe island have a safe swimming area.
+The clear waters of this beach on the north-western coast of Mahe Island have a safe swimming area.

 With various water sports available, Beau Vallon allows for energetic activities other than sunbathing.
-One of the aspects that make this beach popular and different from others is the hotels and restaurants lined up.
-Although the beach is commercialized, the crowds are kept at bay.
+One of the aspects that make this beach popular and different from others is the number of hotels and restaurants lined up.
+Although the beach is commercialised, the crowds are kept at bay.

-Beau Vallon is famous among families and kids can freely swim around as there are no strong currents, rocks, or corals underfoot.
-Other beach activities like parasailing, paraboarding, and even banana boating can be enjoyed.
+Beau Vallon is famous among families, and kids can freely swim around as there are no strong currents, rocks, or corals underfoot.
+Other beach activities like parasailing, paddleboarding, and even banana boating can be enjoyed.

 5. Anse La Passe, Silhouette Island

-This beach is ideal for a quiet vacation as Silhouette Island is home to only 100 people.
+This beach is ideal for a quiet vacation, as Silhouette Island is home to only 100 people.
 The ocean surrounding the beach is a protected marine park and boasts a thriving aquatic life.
-Just 200 meters further lies a vibrant coral reef for you to explore.
+Just 200 metres further lies a vibrant coral reef for you to explore.

 As Anse La Passe is located close to the resort, several exciting activities can be undertaken.
-Biking, sailing, fishing, and snorkeling are a few to name.
-You can hop on bike rides and hike through the Anse Mondon trail that has the rare Coco de Mer palm trees.
+Biking, sailing, fishing, and snorkelling are a few to name.
+You can hop on bike rides and hike through the Anse Mondon trail, which has the rare Coco de Mer palm trees.

 6. Anse Intendance, Mahe Islands

-Anse Intendnace is known for its azure waters, huge boulders, and tropically lush forests, located at the far south of Mahe islands.
-This beach has half a mile of the whitest sands you can ever come across.
+Anse Intendnace is known for its azure waters, huge boulders, and tropically lush forests, located at the far south of Mahe Islands.
+This beach has half a mile of the whitest sand you can ever come across.

-The only thing Anse Intendance lacks is coral reef.
+The only thing Anse Intendance lacks is a coral reef.
 However, no reef results in excellent surfing.
-The waves here are much larger than other beaches in Seychelles.
+The waves here are much larger than on other beaches in the Seychelles.
 Moreover, the rough currents and tides attract surfers rather than swimmers.

-During the southeast trade winds, waves climb at an enormous height but remain calm in the northwest trade wind season.
+During the southeast trade winds, waves climb to an enormous height but remain calm in the northwest trade winds.
 This secluded beach is perfect for sunbathing and experiencing genuine relaxation.

-Seychelles is a beautiful beach destination that has a lot to offer.
+The Seychelles is a beautiful beach destination that has a lot to offer.
 From quiet to lively beaches, it is hard not to fall for its jaw-dropping landscapes.
-You are bound to enjoy a luxurious and surreal experience the moment you set your foot in the soft sands.
+You are bound to enjoy a luxurious and surreal experience the moment you set foot on the soft sands.
 Making it a perfect place for beach hopping, the six listed beaches cannot be overlooked.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.